 The history of Kolmac outpatient recovery

 A pioneering physician, Dr. Vernelle Fox, had already demonstrated the effectiveness of a day hospital program, in which each patient was treated for 6 to 8 hours per day.
-Our program was different from hers in that we developed a daily 3-hour program for the rehabilitation phase of treatment.
-This level of care had not previously existed and has now become known as “intensive outpatient” or IOP treatment.
-We did this because I was particularly interested in treating working alcoholics and we needed to squeeze their treatment in between the end of their workday and when they went home at night.
+The history of Kolmac is different because we developed a daily 3-hour program for the rehabilitation phase of treatment.
+This level of care had not previously existed and has become known as “intensive outpatient” or IOP treatment.
+We did this because I was interested in treating people who had busy schedules and we needed to squeeze their treatment in between the end of their workday and when they went home at night.
 We focused on further reducing the practical barriers to entering treatment by working with their insurance companies to provide financial coverage for the program.

 On the front end of our IOP, we retained the full day model to provide medical ambulatory detoxification for those patients whose problem included physical addiction.
 Prior to this, such treatment had primarily been done in hospitals and other residential settings.
 We discovered that modern detoxification techniques were so effective that patients were comfortable enough to begin the rehabilitation phase immediately.
+This was a new chapter in the history of Kolmac.
 By participating in detoxification and IOP rehabilitation simultaneously rather than sequentially, we found that patients were more likely to progress into recovery and avoid the revolving door scenario involving repeated detoxifications.

 In 1984, we began to expand our program.
 We began treating people who were addicted to substances other than alcohol.
 In keeping with our goal to make treatment more accessible, we began to establish additional offices close to where people lived and worked.
-Below, I have listed a few notable developments that have occurred during our 40 plus years of working to help patients recover from addictions.
+Below, I have listed a few notable developments during the history of Kolmac that have occurred during our 40 plus years of working to help patients recover from addictions.

 Kolmac History Timeline